Westborough, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 21.6 square miles (56.0 km^{2}), of which 20.5 square miles (53.1 km^{2}) is land, and 1.1 square miles (2.8 km^{2}) is water, or 5.09 percent.

 Westborough contains the headwaters of the Sudbury and Assabet rivers.
 The town contains numerous bodies of water, including Lake Chauncy, George H. Nichols Reservoir (Mill Pond), Westboro Reservoir (Sandra Pond), Hocomonco Pond, and Cedar Swamp Pond.
 Lake Chauncy is open to swimming, boating, and fishing, and has a public beach open to residents of Westborough and Northborough during the summer months.
 The average elevation of the town is approximately 300 feet (91 m).

-Westborough is located in east/central Massachusetts, located approximately 28 miles (45.47 km) west of Boston and 12 miles (19 km) east of Worcester.
+Westborough is located in the MetroWest region; a cluster of cities and towns lying west of Boston and east of Worcester, in the U.S. state of Massachusetts.
+The name was coined in the 1980s by a local newspaper.